How to Challenge an Xactimate Estimate: A Step-by-Step Guide

 The Xactimate EULA: An Admission Most Adjusters Have Never Read

-One of the most powerful tools available when challenging an Xactimate estimate is the very document that governs the use of the software itself: the End User License Agreement (EULA).
+One of the strongest tools available when challenging an Xactimate estimate is the very document that governs the use of the software itself: the End User License Agreement (EULA).

 The Xactware EULA, published by Verisk at verisk.com/privacy-policies/xactware-eula, contains language that directly undermines the way carriers present their Xactimate estimates as authoritative statements of repair cost.